To enter and remain in the United States as a student on a non-immigrant visa, you

 A student may not drop below a full course of study during a semester without prior approval from the International Student Advisor.
 Failure to obtain approval to drop below a full course of study will put a student out of status and will require formal reinstatement.

 Limitations on Duration of Status

-The "completion of studies" date in item #5 on the most recent I-20 Form that was issued is the date by which USCIS expects you to complete requirements for the current program.
+The Program End Date under "Program of Study" on the most recent I-20 Form that was issued is the date by which USCIS expects you to complete requirements for the current program.
 If you are unable to complete the program of study by that date, you should come to the Office of Global Education at least 30 days before reaching the I-20 completion date.
 If you are eligible for an extension of time, the Office of Global Education will advise you on how to receive an extension and comply with its requirements.